 Known as the "global day of giving," #GivingTuesday has provided schools with a day dedicated to philanthropy since its inception in 2012.
-Over the past 5 years, more than 1,000 educational institutions have joined in the day of giving to increase donations for their annual fund, capital campaign, or smaller, more targeted campaigns.
+Over the years, thousands of schools around the world have participated in Giving Tuesday for their school's funding, increasing donations for their annual funds, capital campaigns, or smaller, more targeted projects.

 2. Create Your Own Branded Graphic

-Because #GivingTuesday is a global initiative, it's important you make it your own.
-Create a graphic that blends together your school's branding with the #GivingTuesday branding, and any unique hashtag you've created.
-This is the graphic you'll use on your social media channels, website, and landing pages; as well as in your emails communications and PagePops.
+Because #GivingTuesday is a global initiative, adding your own spin and standing out is important.
+Create a graphic that blends together your school's branding with the #GivingTuesday branding and any unique hashtag you've created.
+This is the graphic you'll use on your social media channels, website, and fundraising pages, as well as in your email communications and page pops.

 3. Build a Dedicated Landing Page

 Using #GivingTuesday as a way to fuel your annual fund is a completely fine idea.
-However, sometimes donors may still have the "my small amount doesn't make a difference," mentality and linking a one-day giving event to a smaller campaign or case at your school makes reaching the goal much more feasible.
+However, sometimes donors may still have the "my small amount doesn't make a difference" mentality, and linking a one-day giving event to a smaller campaign or case at your school makes reaching your goal much more feasible.

 6. Send a Targeted Email Announcement

 Once you've completed steps 1-3, you'll have all the content you need to promote your involvement in #GivingTuesday.
-Taking to your email list is the obvious, and in some cases, most successful first step.
+Making your email lists is the next step.

 The email should be simple.
 Include the branded graphic as a header image, key information on how to give, where the donations will be going (annual fund, capital campaign, something else), and of course, answer that oh-so-important question of "why give?"

-Because the answer to the "why give?" question will vary slightly based on your audience, create an email template you love, and then swap out content based on audience.
+Because the answer to "why give?" will vary slightly based on your audience, create an email template you love, and then swap out content based on the audience.
 Sending the same message to everyone won't resonate as much as a personalized message.

 After this announcement, you'll need an email strategy.
-You'll also want to include a reference to your #GivingTuesday campaign in your weekly newsletter, and send at least two more #GivingTuesday-specific emails in the days leading up to it, as well as on #GivingTuesday itself.
+You'll also want to include a reference to your #GivingTuesday campaign in your weekly newsletter and send at least two more #GivingTuesday-specific emails in the days leading up to it and on #GivingTuesday itself.

-To simplify it, here's a social media strategy you can follow:
+To simplify it, here's a Giving Tuesday social media strategy you can follow:

 - 1-2 Facebook posts per week